 First head down Oxford Street where you’ll find all the main high street stores as well as huge department stores including Selfridges, House of Fraser, John Lewis and Liberties.

 Then from Oxford Circus, walk south down Regent Street, the curved road best known for being home to many high-end, luxury and designer brands, as well as the famous Hamleys Toy Store.

 Soho & the West End

 For the rest of the day, spend some time exploring London’s iconic West End.

 First discover the area of Soho, one of London’s most lively and vibrant neighbourhoods, with plenty of quirky independent shops, cafes, restaurants, bars and nightclubs.
 It is also where you’ll find the majority of London’s sex shops, burlesque shows and LGBQT+ bars.

 Soho is also a great place to grab dinner.
-Try Kingly Court for some of the best budget friendly restaurants in Soho.
+Try Kingly Court for some of the coolest, tastiest and most budget-friendly restaurants in Soho.

 Then head south to the real heart of the West End where you’ll find the many theatres of Shaftesbury Avenue, the bright lights of Picadilly Circus, the cultural hub of Leicester Square and London’s exciting Chinatown.

 Things to do in the West End at night:

 - See a show at one of the West End’s many theatres